 Soon we came to a t-intersection in a saddle of the mountains.
 To the right led to the Queen Mother’s mountain estate which she had built in the 1960s to ween the local Hill Tribes away from opium cultivation to more “respected” crops.
 To the left led to Doi Tung.
 From this saddle I could see west into the wild countryside of Burma.
 The terrain was ripped with ridges and mountains as far as the eye could see.

 We turned left toward Doi Tung and the road quickly narrowed to one lane.
-There were no signs.
-The curves were no longer gentle, but we’re now switchbacks up the mountain side.
+There were no signs, but Benjobe seemed confident as to how to get there.
+The curves were no longer gentle.
+The road now switchbacked up a steep mountain side.
 We gained a ridge line and the road flatten out.
-The jungle-mountain forest was as dense as anything I’d ever seen.
-Huge clumps of bamboo, a foot thick at the trunk, shot up at least 75 feet.
+The jungle-mountain forest was as dense as anything I’d seen.
+Huge clumps of bamboo, nearly a foot thick at the trunk, shot up at least 75 feet.
 Much of the forest floor was covered with giant ferns.

-Benjobe stopped the car so I could closely inspect a clump of giant bamboo which grew at least 50 feet high.
+Benjobe stopped the car so I could closely inspect a clump of giant bamboo.
 Absolute silence.
 Too silent I thought.
 Not even the birds were chirping.
 We climbed back into the car and continued on.

 The road dipped downward slightly into a dell and I saw the temple for the first time.
+Its faded red and gold paint made it stand out from the dense mountain flora.
 We had finally arrived at Doi Tung.

 From what I knew, the stupas had been restored in the 1960s or 50s.
 Archaeologists had dated the original stupas to be several centuries old if not older, maybe much older.
-Doi Tung was chosen because it’s a lookout point facing eastward to the sunrise.
+Doi Tung was chosen as a sacred site because it’s a lookout point facing eastward to the sunrise.

 Yes, the laterite blocks were the originals.
 I knew because they were rough hewn and not symmetrical.
 Laterite blocks less than 100-years old are the same shape and size with almost perfect right-angles.
 Ancient blocks are each slightly unique to the careful eye in both size and shape.
-These blocks could be easily be a millennia old.
+These blocks could be easily be a millennia old as the legends of Doi Tung claimed.

 I backed away from the stupas for a better view.
-I now understood that the “rebuilding” of the stupas 60-70 years ago was really just a cosmetic renovation.
-Any loose laterite was cemented back in place; jungle undergrowth was cleared away; and a new coat of motar and paint was slapped on.
-But the stupas themselves that I was looking at were ancient.
+I now understood that the “rebuilding” of the stupas 70-80 years ago was really just a cosmetic renovation.
+Any fallen or loose laterite was put back in place and the jungle undergrowth was cleared away.
+The toppled top of the second stupa lie around its base.
+It must have fallen in the past decades and no archaeologists had yet organized a team to put it back together.
+The stupas were ancient, far older than a couple centuries.
+That I was sure of.

 I looked over to the open-air Wat and saw my wife and Benjobe talking to the old woman.
 Not surprising as my wife will start up a conversation with anyone, especially in a setting like this.
 I walked over to see what was up.

 My wife introduced me to the old woman whose name, or more accurately, nickname was “Thomm”.
-(In Thai the word “thomm” means the sound a drop of water makes in a deep pool.
-It’s a seldom used nickname.)
+(In Thai the word “thomm” means the sound a drop of water makes in a deep pool.)
 Surprisingly, she spoke my wife’s northern dialect which meant she was from the Chiang Mai area.

 When I joined the group, they stopped speaking dialect and switched to Thai so I could understand.
 I know a few words of the Northern Dialect and I know it when I hear it, but you’ll lose me fast in conversation.

 I asked her how in the hell did she get up here?
 I expected her to say that a family member had dropped her off and would soon return.
 I was surprised when she said she walked up here from the village at the base of mountain.
-I only half believed her as that’s about a 2000 foot elevation gain and almost 10 miles.
+I only half believed her as that would be an uphill hike of several hours.
 “By the roadway you walked?”
 I asked.
 She laughed at my accent and told me that there’s a pathway from the end of the village to Doi Tung and that she knew it well.

 Thomm related to us that she’d been coming to Doi Tung with her family since she was a little girl.
 Her grandfather had insisted that they always walk up from the village below as part of a family pilgrimage.
 Her grandfather had told the family that his grandfather adhered to the same tradition generations ago.

 I asked her about the stupas and what she knew about their renovation.
 Yes, she remembered a team of monks that were here during one of her family pilgrimages and repaired them when she was a young woman.
-The monks just “fixed them up a little bit with some fresh paint.”
-This was confirmation that the stupas we were looking at were the originals and had only undergone minor repair work years before.
+The monks just fixed them up a little bit, put some of the fallen blocks back into place, and cleared away the jungle vines and underbrush.
+Monks returned every year to put fresh jasmine before the stone Buddhas.
+This was confirmation that the stupa’ laterite blocks were the originals and had only undergone minor repair work years before.

 My wife asked Thomm about her family and the two of them fell back into Northern dialect.
 I guess the question struck Thomm as personal and she felt more comfortable continuing the conversation with my wife.
 I excused myself and wandered off to explore more of Doi Tung.